How To Create a Commercial Kitchen Cleaning Schedule

 - Before and following the treatment of a wound

-To stick to your cleaning schedule and ensure your kitchen is completely hygienic, you’ll need to have a good selection of professional cleaning products and equipment.
+To stick to your cleaning schedule and ensure your kitchen is completely hygienic, you must have a good selection of professional cleaning products and equipment.
 This will make your life much easier in the long run.
 Here are some of the most important industrial kitchen cleaning equipment must-haves:

-- Cleaning cloths or cleaning rags – these can easily be used to wipe, polish and dry varying surfaces.
+- Cleaning cloths or rags – these can be used to wipe, polish, and dry various surfaces.

-- Cleaning gloves – ensure these are disposable so that staff can throw them away after their daily cleaning duties.
+- Cleaning gloves – ensure these are disposable so staff can dispose of them after their daily cleaning duties.

-- Scourers – these can be metal or non-metal and work best on hard to clean surfaces that require a little more effort, such as ovens.
+- Scourers can be metal or non-metal and work best on hard-to-clean surfaces that require a little more effort, such as ovens.

-- Sponges – these can be used on a number of surfaces.
-Throw them away after every shift or change them regularly for sanitation purposes.
+- Sponges—These can be used on various surfaces.
+For sanitation purposes, throw them away after every shift or change them regularly.

 - Blue roll – for preventing streaks and for drying anything that has been washed in the sink.